The-Glit-ch/Artist-Unite-Bot/README.md

 # Artist-Unite-Bot
-A bot I made for friend
+A bot I made for a friend

 Setup is easy